 Why is this important?

-Even though above-average stock market returns are associated with periods of rising concentration, it does make the market’s performance much more dependent on only a handful of companies, which has implications for the risk of one’s portfolio.5 The last two recent bear market drops, in 2020 and 2022, were both relatively brief and had little impact on the degree of concentration in the U.S. markets.
-So historically, it might be more accurate to call concentration in stocks a regularly-occurring feature rather than a rare defect.
+Even though above-average stock market returns are often associated with periods of rising concentration, it does make the market’s performance much more dependent on just a handful of companies, which has implications for the risk level of one’s portfolio.
+In past bear markets, concentration remained relatively unaffected, suggesting it is a persistent feature of the market rather than an anomaly.

 So what are the implications of these things for investors?